 What are the benefits of a short sale for the homeowner?

 Does the homeowner get paid anything for a short sale?

 How does a short sale affect my credit?

-A short sale does not affect your credit score, but not making your mortgage payment will have a significant impact on your score.
+A short sale does not significantly affect your credit score, but not making your mortgage payment will dramatically impact your score.
 Once payment is 30 days past due, your score could drop as much as 100 points.

 What is a deficiency judgment, and can the lender sue the homeowner following a short sale?